Time for the Supreme Court to Adopt Responsive Judging

 Author: Rana Touseef Sami

-The writer is a lawyer and currently works as a Research Associate at the University of Antwerp, Belgium.
+The writer is a Doctoral Researcher at the Research Fund University of Antwerp.
 He may be contacted at [email protected]